Starting a million conversations, Rush and Ball emitting vocal vibrations, left coast to right coast.

 He cut because it was a threat to the teachers' unions.

-He is totally beholden to union.
+He is totally beholden to unions.

-So m my my point is it's the union which is standing in the way of people like your wife prospering.
+So my point is the union which is standing in the way of people like your wife prospering because the union is not about education.

 The NEA guy, the retiring outgoing general counsel for the NEA, we read his going away statement yesterday.

-He said, We're not here for the children.
+He said, we're not here for the children.

-What we're we don't have our effectiveness has nothing to do with our our merit, our ability, it's all about the power that we have acquired.
+We don't have, our effectiveness has nothing to do with our merit, our ability.

 I think the system is changing.

-It's going to eventually go to a merit system, eventually go to a voucher system, and eventually the the um participation in the union is going to be something a teacher can opt out of.
+It's going to eventually go to a merit system, eventually go to a voucher system, and eventually the participation in the union is going to be something a teacher can opt out of.

-Ohio is also a battleground for these issues.
+And as you mentioned, Wisconsin being the battleground, Ohio is also a battleground for these issues.

-You got the same thing coming your way.
+You've got the same thing coming your way.

 Yes.

-Um and not so much uh footnoting saying, well, a certain segment of the teacher profession, um I just got that impression that you were talking about the entire profession.
+I just got that impression that you were talking about the entire profession.

 And I'm sorry if that was not what you were.